AICNT Publications available on Amazon (commissions earned, affiliate partner).

 The first method utilized for identifying textual variants was to compare several texts using the Text Comparison Tool in Logos Bible software.
 These manuscripts include benchmark critical editions noted previously, the traditional text types of BYZ and TR and the early manuscripts of Codex Sinaiticus and Codex Bezae.

-Where differences were found between manuscripts the difference text was translated with AI into English.
+Where differences were found between manuscripts, the different text was translated with AI into English.
 This included entire verses, phrases or words depending on the number of words within the scope of the variant reading.
 The rendering in English was conducted to determine if the variants result in a different English rendering and to determine what the variant readings in English are.

 b.
 Apparatus Review of Benchmark Critical Editions

-Reference information pertaining to manuscripts variations was supplemented by the critical apparatus of the benchmark critical editions including the NA28, UBS5, SBLGNT, and THGNT.
-Of these the NA28 documents the greatest number of variants in the apparatus and includes notation of some early Latin and Syriac references.
+Reference information pertaining to manuscript variations was supplemented by the critical apparatus of the benchmark critical editions, including the NA28, UBS5, SBLGNT, and THGNT.
+Of these, the NA28 documents the greatest number of variants in the apparatus and includes notation of some early Latin and Syriac references.

 A number of limitations were seen in reviewing the apparatus of these critical editions.
 None of them (including the NA28) were found to document all significant variants determined through textual comparison and the rendering of differences in Step (a).
-The NA28 often failed to note a variant associated with single frequently cited witness if that manuscript was later corrected.
-Additionally, the NA28 provides limited information about the early Latin manuscripts.
+The NA28 often failed to note a variant associated with a single frequently cited witness if that manuscript was later corrected.
+Additionally, the NA28 provides limited information about the early Latin manuscripts as compared to the CNTTS apparatus.

 c.
 Review of the CNTTS Critical Apparatus

 The CNTTS database is developed and maintained by the H. Milton Haggard Center for New Testament Textual Studies (CNTTS) and is under the direction of Dr. William Warren.
-Work on the database began in 2010 with the latest release of the 3rd edition in 2021 including corrections to numerous readings.
-At first the data for the MS readings largely depended on various sources but they claim data is now predominantly derived from fresh transcriptions and/or collations by CNTTS researchers.
+Work on the database began in 2010 with the latest release of the 3rd edition in 2021, including corrections to numerous readings.
+Initially, the data for the MS readings relied on various sources; however, they now claim that the data is predominantly derived from fresh transcriptions and/or collations by CNTTS researchers.

 Hundreds of additional variants were noted in the AICNT based on the CNTTS.
-The database also contributed supplementing the witnesses noted for already documented variants.
-The CNTTS also includes data on early Latin manuscripts greatly exceeding the NA28.
+The database also contributed to supplementing the witnesses noted for already documented variants.
+The CNTTS also includes data on early Latin manuscripts, greatly exceeding the NA28.

-Despite their best efforts, the NA28 and the CNTTS may have occasional errors, which result in some inaccuracy in a small number of footnotes herein.
-In rare cases, references indicated contrary information about the attestation of particular manuscripts.
-When this occurred, notation pertaining to the particular manuscript in question was left out of the footnote.
+Despite their and our best efforts, the NA28 and CNTTS, and the AICNT may have occasional errors, which result in some inaccuracy in a small number of footnotes herein.
 We are committed to improving the apparatus and correcting any inaccuracies in future editions.

 14. AI As the Solution for Neutral Translation